List of Greek mathematicians

 In historical times, Greek civilization has played one of the major roles in the history and development of Greek mathematics.
 To this day, a number of Greek mathematicians are considered for their innovations and influence on mathematics.

 Ancient Greek mathematicians

+This list includes mathematicians working within the Greek tradition in places outside Greece such as Alexandria, Egypt, regardless of whether we know their ethnicity to be Greek.